nxadm/rakudo-pkg/README.md

 the same day as the Rakudo sources.
 At the moment, packages are provided for Alpine, Debian, EL (RHEL/CentOS/Amazon/Oracle Linux), Fedora, openSUSE, Ubuntu and their derivatives.
-Additionally, a relocatable build is also provided that work universally on all recent Linux distributions and need no installation or root privileges.
+Additionally, a relocatable build is also provided that works universally on all recent Linux distributions without the need of installation or root privileges.

 ## Downloads
 ### OS Repositories